gavinlai999/Stock-Market-Pipeline/README.md

 ## 📌 Project Overview
 This project demonstrates an **end-to-end real-time data pipeline** using the **Modern Data Stack**.
-We capture **live stock market data** from an external API, stream it in real time, orchestrate transformations, and deliver analytics-ready insights — all in one unified project.
+We capture **live stock market data** from an external API, stream it in real time, orchestrate transformations, and deliver analytics-ready insights.

 ![Architecture (1)](https://github.com/user-attachments/assets/6b49eb4d-4bf7-473d-9281-50c20b241760)